 Sunset at Mt.
 Chou Chou Gwanilda

 The existence of starkly different landscapes in the same place is astonishing.
 You can find, in a single frame, snow-clad mountain tops, rocky slopes, dry bushes, a smattering of green in an odd corner, and an azure stream cutting across the entire landscape under a blue, blue sky.
 It’s magnificent.
-And then nature twirls her magic wand and shows you magic, once again.
+And then nature twirls her wand and shows you magic, once again.

 Hikkim Post Office